Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Mullaloo - Kallaroo among the top 30% of areas assessed nationwide

-This has maintained reasonable buyer options while sustaining existing property demand.
-The majority of new building activity consists of detached houses (87.0%) and townhouses or apartments (13.0%), preserving the area's suburban character focused on family homes.
-With approximately 327 people per dwelling approval, Mullaloo-Kallaroo has room for growth.
-Population forecasts indicate a gain of 2,349 residents by 2041.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.
+The location has approximately 327 people per dwelling approval, indicating potential for growth.
+Population forecasts project Mullaloo-Kallaroo to gain 2,349 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development